Introduction to Ultrasound PG (10160.3)

 Extensions & Late submissions

 Any ultrasound related images or materials presented must be de-identified.
-Failure to remove patient identification will result in a zero mark being awarded.
+Failure to remove patient and / or site identification will result in a zero mark being awarded.

 Special assessment requirements